Hyperparathyroidism

 Hyperparathyroidism is an increase in parathyroid hormone (PTH) levels in the blood.
 This occurs from a disorder either within the parathyroid glands (primary hyperparathyroidism) or as response to external stimuli (secondary hyperparathyroidism).
-Symptoms of hyperparathyroidism are caused by inappropriately normal or elevated blood calcium leaving the bones and flowing into the blood stream in response to increased production of parathyroid hormone.
+Symptoms of hyperparathyroidism are caused by inappropriately elevated blood calcium excreted from the bones into the blood stream in response to increased production of parathyroid hormone.
 In healthy people, when blood calcium levels are high, parathyroid hormone levels should be low.
 With long-standing hyperparathyroidism, the most common symptom is kidney stones.
 Other symptoms may include bone pain, weakness, depression, confusion, and increased urination.
 Both primary and secondary may result in osteoporosis (weakening of the bones).

 In 80% of cases, primary hyperparathyroidism is due to a single benign tumor known as a parathyroid adenoma.
 Most of the remainder are due to several of these adenomas.
 Very rarely it may be due to parathyroid cancer.
 Secondary hyperparathyroidism typically occurs due to vitamin D deficiency, chronic kidney disease, or other causes of low blood calcium.
 The diagnosis of primary hyperparathyroidism is made by finding elevated calcium and PTH in the blood.

 Primary hyperparathyroidism may only be cured by removing the adenoma or overactive parathyroid glands.
-In those without symptoms, mildly increased blood calcium levels, normal kidneys, and normal bone density monitoring may be all that is required.
+In asymptomatic patients who present with mildly elevated blood calcium levels, with otherwise normal kidneys, and with normal bone density, monitoring may be all that is required.
 The medication cinacalcet may also be used to decrease PTH levels in those unable to have surgery although it is not a cure.
-In those with very high blood calcium levels, treatment may include large amounts of intravenous normal saline.
+In patients with very high blood calcium levels, treatment may include large amounts of intravenous normal saline.
 Low vitamin D should be corrected in those with secondary hyperparathyroidism but low Vitamin D pre-surgery is controversial for those with primary hyperparathyroidism.
 Low vitamin D levels should be corrected post-parathyroidectomy.

-Primary hyperparathyroidism is the most common type.
-In the developed world, between one and four per thousand people are affected.
-It occurs three times more often in women than men and is often diagnosed between the ages of 50 and 60 but is not uncommon before then.
-The disease was first described in the 1700s.
-In the late 1800s, it was determined to be related to the parathyroid.
-Surgery as a treatment was first carried out in 1925.

 Signs and symptoms

 In primary hyperparathyroidism, about 75% of people are "asymptomatic".
-While most primary patients are asymptomatic at the time of diagnosis, 'asymptomatic' is poorly defined and represents only those without "obvious clinical sequalae" such as kidney stones, bone disease, or hypercalcemic crisis.
+While most primary patients are asymptomatic at the time of diagnosis, 'asymptomatic' is poorly defined and represents only those without "obvious clinical sequelae" such as kidney stones, bone disease, or hypercalcemic crisis.
 These "asymptomatic" patients may have other symptoms such as depression, anxiety, gastrointestinal distress, and neuromuscular problems that are not counted as symptoms.
 The problem is often picked up incidentally during blood work for other reasons, and the test results show a higher amount of calcium in the blood than normal.
 Many people only have non-specific symptoms.